 The last option, the most common and best-known, is to use R in Power BI while create custom charts that exceed Power BI out-of-the-box products.
 Even though Power BI offers a wide range of built-in visualizations, some type of data or business use cases might require specific tuning and tailoring options to meet requirements and display insights correctly.

 R visuals allow you to present data by gaining endless flexibility and advanced analytics depth, additionally data transformation for specific chart purpose can be done without changing the data source but reshaping, grouping or deconstructing data differently to get format for specific aesthetics.
 The best way to do it is via ggplot2 package that offers not only a plethora of chart options for the visual, but also a quite extensive array of formatting options.
 Charts are built layer by layer by adding new elements so that dashboard can be enhanced with 3D graphs, animations that spin around or show transition between several distinct stages of the data.

-Key advantages of consuming the results of R visuals in Power BI is that is provides reproducibility as everything is code-driven.
-There’s no pointing and clicking, and that makes things more customizable and reduce number of steps when processing.
+Key advantages of consuming the results of R visuals in Power BI is that is provides reproduceablity as everything is code-driven.
+There’s no pointing and clicking, and that makes things more customisable and reduce number of steps when processing.
 The downsides, on the other hand, is that they’re not interactive.
 The image is just static.
-We can’t interact by clicking or hovering over for tooltips or cross filtering the dashboard.
+We can’t interact by clicking or hovering over for tool-tips or cross filtering the dashboard.
 However, R visuals react to refresh on data as well as filtering or highlighting.

 I hope you enjoy above brief walk-through of possible ways to use R language to extend the base functionality of Power BI.
 It is worth remembering if Power BI is lacking a certain visual needed for a project, building the visual manually in R is always a fun experience with a good payoff.
 The general methods of running scripts as a data source, via Power Query and inside of visuals can be done in Python scripts as well!